ivoras/pipeman/README.md

 Here's what's happening:

 * The nodes are "eenie", "meanie", "mynie" and "moe"
 * "eenie" and "meanie" are in a broadcast domain named "red", "meanie" and "mynie" are in their own broadcast domain named "green", and "meanie" and "moe" are in their own, named "blue".
-For example, whatever the "eenie" node sends, get received by "meanie".
+For example, whatever the "eenie" node sends, is received by "meanie".
 Note that nodes can belong to multiple domains.
 If the nodes (re)broadcast messages, loops are naturally possible.
-* Domains "green" and "blue" have a certain chance of data loss, 0.5 and 0.1 (in the range of 0 = never and 1 = always)
+* Domains "green" and "blue" have a certain random chance of data loss, 0.5 and 0.1 (in the range of 0 = never and 1 = always)

 ## Buffer size and data loss